Beauty is in the eye of the beholder...

 Sushi the Shoebill requires visitors to bow in greeting | Credit: Mark Dudley

-For all it’s quirks, the African Shoebill is an important part of Africa’s ecosystem, as all indigenous creatures are.
+For all it’s quirks, the African Shoebill is an important part of Africa’s ecosystem.
 The Shoebill storks are not known to be aggressive towards humans and for all its atypical beauty, the Shoebill reminds us never to judge a book by its cover.

 You Might Also Like